 How to get your personal ID code?

 + Citizens of the European Union, European Economic Area or Switzerland: When registering your residence in Estonia, the local government office shall provide you with a personal identification code (ID code), as this is needed for submitting your information to the Population Register.
-If you are working in Estonia less than 5 days, there is no need for an ID code and you can register using your date of birth.
+If you are working in Estonia for a period of less than 5 days, there is no need for an ID code and you can register using your date of birth.

-+Non-EU citizens: In general, you obtain the code when you receive your temporary residence permit at the Police and Border Guard Board (you don´t need to have a personal ID code for signing a job contract).
++ Non-EU citizens: In general, you obtain the code when you receive your temporary residence permit at the Police and Border Guard Board (you don´t need to have a personal ID code for signing a job contract).

-- But if you come to Estonia with a D-visa you would need to apply for the code within five days of starting work.
 The identification code can then be obtained from any closest local government office and you must go there in person.
 You would need the following documents:

 - Your personal ID (e.g. passport),

 - A good quality photocopy of the ID,

 - A filled application form.

 Tallinn local government office is located at Vabaduse väljak 7, 15199 Tallinn, ph. +372 6404 457.
 Other local government offices are listed on eesti.ee.
 Read more on the website of the Estonian Ministry of the Interior.

 It is also possible to apply for an identification code from an Estonian representation abroad and at the International House of Estonia located in Ülemiste City.